ewgRa/test_tasks/system_design/tinyurl/README.md

 **Rate limiting** should be considered for Shorten API and Visitor APP.
 It is up to the developer on how to implement it.
 If your Load Balancer supports rate limiting - it is the best option.
 Otherwise, you can implement it on the application level (Bucket4j, Resilience4j, Google Guava, etc.).

-As **database** you can use any highly available storage, since the uniqueness of keys guaranteed by Key Generation Service.
+As **database** you can use any high available storage, since the uniqueness of keys guaranteed by Key Generation Service.

 # Usage
 - Run `make up`